ghastlymirror/astro-yi/src/content/blog/energy-blackout.md

 I also managed to dug up an old cassette recorder that also doubles as radio as you can see on the image on top of this post.
 Worked pretty well all things considering but we only  had access to one station Rádio Commercial.
 They played some decent music and they were giving out some updates.

 Not that it made any of this any scary.
-Information was still limited, people were freaking put and rushing throught the supermarket for extra supplies, and here I was wondering if this would last the entire night or even days.
+Information was still limited, people were freaking out and rushing throught the supermarket for extra supplies, and here I was wondering if this would last the entire night or even days.

 Hospitals were using generators to be able to function, traffic signs stopped working making traffic hell to get throught, schools and colleges had to close for the day.
 It´s scary how much society depends on electricity just to function.